 Maybe you took time off to be with your kids and you’re returning to the workforce.
-Maybe you’ve been unemployed or underemployed for a while and think a career shift could help you land a job.
+Maybe you’ve been unemployed or underemployed for a while, and think a career shift could help you land another job.
 Maybe you just want to shake things up.
 No matter the reason, consider these important financial factors before you decide to head down a particular career path.

 Companies often base their salary offers on what their competitors are paying their employees.
-Do some research on salary ranges in your area by using websites like salary.com to find out what others in your field are making where you want to live and work.
+Do some research on salary ranges in your area by searching online for pay ranges.
+You’ll have a better idea of what others in your field are making where you want to live and work.

 Remember that the number you’re quoted for an annual salary doesn’t add up to your take-home pay.
 Federal and state taxes are deducted, and in some cases insurance premiums, retirement contributions or transportation programs will come out as well.
-Use our paycheck calculator to help you get a more accurate picture of what your paycheck will look like.
+Use an online paycheck calculator to help you get a more accurate picture of what your net pay will look like.

 Budget for your search